Dr. Jarana Manotumruksa

 Jarana’s research area is recommendation system.
 In particular, he aims to generate personalised venue recommendation to users based on their historical feedback and their current context (e.g. time of the day and their current location).
 We aim to exploit various techniques such as MF and BPR, a collaborative filtering technique that is widely used in previous literature, to effectively model the user’s preferences and to generate high quality of venue suggest.
 Recent, he explored the effectiveness of Deep Neural Networks (e.g. multi-layer perceptron and RNN) to capture the short-term preference of users based on their sequential order of checkins.

-Bhaskar is a Principal Applied Scientist at Microsoft Artificial Intelligence and Research group in Montreal, Canada.
+Principal Applied Scientist at Microsoft Artificial Intelligence and Research group in Montreal, Canada.
 His research interests include machine learning and information retrieval, and in particular the topic of neural information retrieval.
 Over the years, he has worked on several research problems related to document ranking, entity ranking, query formulation, and evaluation.
 Bhaskar has co-organized multiple workshops and tutorials, served as a guest editor for the special issue of the Information Retrieval Journal, and co-authored a book on the topic of neural information retrieval.

 Fanghua’s primary research interests include information retrieval, graph mining and machine learning.
 He has a strong passion in developing machine learning algorithms for mining deep knowledge from graph/relational structured data.